 All loans and leases deemed to be impaired are evaluated individually.
-The Company considers a loan or lease to be impaired when based on current information and events, it is probable that the Company will be unable to collect all amounts due according to the contractual terms thereof.
-Most of the Company's nonaccrual loans and leases and all troubled loans and leases, excluding loans covered by FDIC loss share agreements, that have been restructured from their original contractual terms are considered impaired.
+The Company considers a loan or lease, excluding purchased loans and loans covered by FDIC loss share agreements, to be impaired when based on current information and events, it is probable that the Company will be unable to collect all amounts due according to the contractual terms thereof.
+The Company considers a purchased loan, including a covered loan, to be impaired once a decrease in expected cash flows, subsequent to the determination of the Day 1 Fair Values, results in an allowance allocation, a partial or full charge-off or in a provision for loan and lease losses.
+Most of the Company's nonaccrual loans and leases, excluding loans covered by FDIC loss share agreements, and all TDRs are considered impaired.
 The majority of the Company's impaired loans and leases are dependent upon collateral for repayment.
 For such loans and leases, impairment is measured by comparing collateral value, net of holding and selling costs, to the current investment in the loan or lease.
 For all other impaired loans and leases, the Company compares estimated discounted cash flows to the current investment in the loan or lease.
-To the extent that the Company's current investment in a particular loan or lease exceeds its estimated net collateral value or its estimated discounted cash flows, the impaired amount is (i) specifically considered in the determination of the allowance for loan and lease losses or (ii) immediately charged off as a reduction of the allowance for loan and lease losses.
+To the extent that the Company's current investment in a particular loan or lease exceeds its estimated net collateral value or its estimated discounted cash flows, the impaired amount is specifically considered in the determination of the allowance for loan and lease losses or is charged off as a reduction of the allowance for loan and lease losses.

-The Company also maintains reserves for certain loans and leases not considered impaired where (i) the customer is continuing to make regular payments, although payments may be past due, (ii) there is a reasonable basis to believe the customer may continue to make regular payments, although there is also an elevated risk that the customer may default, and (iii) the collateral or other repayment sources are likely to be insufficient to recover the current investment in the loan or lease if a default occurs.
-The Company evaluates such loans and leases to determine if a reserve is needed for these loans and leases.
-For the purpose of calculating the amount of such reserve, management assumes that (i) no further regular payments occur and (ii) all sums recovered will come from liquidation of collateral and collection efforts from other payment sources.
-To the extent that the Company's current investment in a particular loan or lease evaluated for the need for such reserve exceeds its net collateral value or its estimated discounted cash flows, such excess is considered allocated reserve for purposes of the determination of the allowance for loan and lease losses.
+The Company also maintains an allowance for certain loans and leases, excluding purchased loans and loans covered by FDIC loss share agreements, not considered impaired where (i) the customer is continuing to make regular payments, although payments may be past due, (ii) there is a reasonable basis to believe the customer may continue to make regular payments, although there is also an elevated risk that the customer may default, and (iii) the collateral or other repayment sources are likely to be insufficient to recover the current investment in the loan or lease if a default occurs.
+The Company evaluates such loans and leases to determine if an allowance is needed for these loans and leases.
+For the purpose of calculating the amount of such allowance, management assumes that (i) no further regular payments occur and (ii) all sums recovered will come from liquidation of collateral and collection efforts from other payment sources.
+To the extent that the Company's current investment in a particular loan or lease evaluated for the need for such an allowance exceeds its net collateral value or its estimated discounted cash flows, such excess is considered allowance for purposes of the determination of the allowance for loan and lease losses.